kongsub/iPhoneIsDisabledDataRecoveryResearchIndex/README.md

    - c.
 You record a crime or accident scene , but someone don't want the record exists , just need "10 times attempts".
 + iPhone's special mechanism design prevent the data **can't be read** in **extreme secure** way , but make the data **can't be delete** in **extreme insecure** .
 + Then , to know how to recover data on "disabled" iPhone is necessary .

+# Problem at present
+## Only a few "disabled" iOS-device can be re-enable by paid
+https://checkm8.info provides a paid software for passcode lock screen removal , but it only for 12.3 – 13.x.x and 14.0 .

+## Jailbreak "disabled" iPhone by checkra1n , only can read part of files
+checkra1n (https://checkra.in) 0.11.0 beta can jailbreak 12.0 - 13.7 . it unlocked USB connection and provide SSH connect , but can't access important many files (e.g /private/var/mobile/Media/DCIM/* )